ML lifecycle management using MLflow

 Example notebooks

-For an example that illustrates how to use the Model Registry to build a machine learning application that forecasts the daily power output of a wind farm, see the following:
+For an example notebook that illustrates how to use the Model Registry to manage the model lifecycle, see the following:

 Model deployment